vvvyyynet/vvvyyynet_utils_interact/README.md

 ### General/NPM
 - feat: add automatic semanticVersioning

+### Performance and Optimisation
+- Find out, if it makes a difference, to either
+  1. add the makeDraggable-Listeners with use: to each element (well, the function is only read once, but still...)
+	2. add the makeDraggable-Listeners elsewhere and instead of using `node` use `document.querySelector('draggable')`.
+(Does this event delegation even work?)

 ### Fixes
 - fix: What to do with the vvvyyynet_isClone-Attribute on drag-end? (see comment in code)
 - fix: autoScroll does not work yet, only on body...

 ### Features
 - feat: Allow clone-styling to be coppied to original after drag (maybe rethink and rename the variables)